"Build your confidence before you speak, girlfriend!" I warned quietly.

 The 5 questions to ask about the venue before you speak:

 1. Exactly where is the event being held in the venue?

 This is a question reserved for large venues like university campuses.
 It is not uncommon for you to be given the address of the venue but not the exact location of the event within that venue.

 Don't be shy about asking exactly where the event will be held within the venue.

-Driving around a location looking for your event is NOT cool.
-Nothing will make you even more anxious and frustrated and anything but confident before your speak!
+Furthermore, having to drive around a location looking for your event is NOT cool.
+Trust me, NOTHING will make you even more anxious and frustrated and anything but confident before your speak!

 I should know…ahmm well...it happened to me.

 2. What is the size and shape of the room?

 Ooohh…I learnt about this one the hard way.

 Early in my public speaking journey I was invited to replace a well-known speaker.
 What an opportunity to show off my hot speaking skills!
 I wouldn't have missed it for the world.